wentsa/MonolithDKP-EasyBid/README.md

 - Provides **link** to current bidding item

+## Info

 *This is standalone plugin that hooks on MonolithDKP events, therefore you may want to disable auto-popup for original MonolithDKP frame.
 If you accidentaly close this frame during bidding, you may open it again with `/ebid`.
 The original "Bid" button besides the timer opens the original MonolithDKP window.*

+## Download

+Recommended download is via Twitch app.

+You can also download it manually either directly from the release page or from [CurseForge](https://www.curseforge.com/wow/addons/monolithdkp-easybid)